 The purpose of an EICR sometimes known as Electrical Periodic or Fixed Wire Testing is to see if the electrical systems and installations are safe and well maintained.
 We will provide you, the owner, with a certificate of safety following the inspection.
 For any installations that are deemed unsatisfactory, a report will be issued detailing where the issues are, what the likely cause of the issue is and how it can be fixed in order to pass the test full.
 All issues will be graded in order of importance and severity.

 A full EICR test will provide valuable insight into the functioning of the electrical infrastructure at your place of work or property.
 It will allow you to not only assess the condition that the electrical systems are in but also to evaluate how efficiently they are working.
 If available, details of how you could upgrade the systems that may have suffered from deterioration will be detailed for you and you will be advised how to proceed with replacing them.
 Improving the lighting and energy consumption for your premises can both save you money in the long run and also make your business more environmentally friendly.

 Issues that can be revealed & then fixed with an EICR test.

-Finally, insurance companies are increasingly asking for Electrical Installation Conditioning reports to be done to avoid, avoidable offences and accidents within the workplace.
+Finally, insurance companies are increasingly asking for Electrical Installation Conditioning reports being done to avoid, avoidable offences and accidents within the workplace.

-Should you require lighting installation please see our sister company Mr Electric
+Should you require any form of electrical installation please see our sister company Able Electric